kazutake/mysolver/README.md

-# Python program examle for the iRIC private solver
+# Python program example for the iRIC private solver